Video Monetization

 8 Min Read

 Creators don’t need millions of subscribers to start monetizing their live streams.
-And there are quicker, easier options than adding pre-roll ads on a platform like YouTube
+And there are quicker, easier options than adding pre-roll ads for YouTube monetization

-If you’re ready to turn high-quality live streams into a source of income, you’re in the right place.
-This guide shares 9 effective ways to make money live streaming as a creator, complete with the earning potential of each strategy.
+If you’re ready to learn how to make money streaming, you’re in the right place.
+This guide shares 10 effective ways to monetize live streams as a creator, complete with the earning potential of each strategy.

 How to make money live streaming